post-hum/Scala/README.md

 with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

+For more detailed information see the ['Pruning' entry in the Scalapedia](https://www.getscala.org/resources/scalapedia/pruning.html)

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with scala.
+This section contains general instructions for debugging failed installs or problems encountered with Scala.
 First, ensure you are running the latest version built from the GitHub repo.

 ### Obtaining stack traces and core dumps on Unix systems